 How quickly can you arrange an interpreter in Kitchener?

 Our standard turnaround for arranging an interpreter in Kitchener and Waterloo Region is 24 to 48 hours.
-For urgent or same-day requests, please indicate this clearly when submitting your quote request and we will do our best to accommodate.
-Remote phone and video interpreting can often be arranged more quickly than on-site attendance, depending on the language.
+For urgent or same-day requests, flag this clearly when you submit your quote request and we’ll do our best to accommodate.
+Remote phone and video interpreting can often be arranged faster than on-site attendance, depending on the language.

 Are your interpreters certified?
 What certifications do they hold?

 Yes.
-We work with ATIO-certified interpreters and translators — professionals certified by the Association of Translators and Interpreters of Ontario — as well as interpreters accredited by the Ontario Ministry of the Attorney General for court interpreting.
-ATIO certification is the recognized professional standard in Ontario for translation and interpretation services.
+We work with ATIO-certified interpreters and translators, professionals certified by the Association of Translators and Interpreters of Ontario, as well as interpreters accredited by the Ontario Ministry of the Attorney General for court interpreting.
+ATIO certification is the recognized professional standard in Ontario for translation and interpretation.
 Learn more about ATIO-certified translation and what it means for your documents and appointments.

 Do you provide medical interpreters for the Waterloo Regional Health Network (WRHN)?

 Yes.
 We provide on-site medical interpreter services at WRHN facilities and at any other hospital, clinic, specialist office, or community health centre in Kitchener, Waterloo, and Cambridge.
 We can also provide phone or video remote interpretation for telehealth appointments and urgent calls.
-Learn about the considerations involved in choosing between in-person and remote medical interpretation in our medical interpreter FAQ.
+Learn about the trade-offs between in-person and remote medical interpretation in our medical interpreter FAQ.

 Can I use your interpreters for immigration-related appointments and hearings?